scalamolecule/molecule-old/README.md

 ![](project/resources/Molecule-logo.png)

-Molecule is a non-blocking asynchronous domain-tailored database query language for Scala and Scala.js against the [Datomic][datomic] database.
+Molecule is a non-blocking asynchronous domain-customizable database query language for Scala and Scala.js against the [Datomic][datomic] database.

 Transactions and queries are type-safely built with the terms of your domain and works on both the jvm and js platform.